Tchakatak/MacChanger/README.md

 About :

-Python file who either take the make passed trough it with -m or randomly generate a mac.
+Python file who either take the mac passed trough it as an argument -m or randomly generate a mac.

 Usage :